ludo237/vuejs-carousel/README.md

 It's a good alternative to the current caos of AngulaJS, hoping that v2 will fix everything.
 Also I'm not a fan of the Shadow DOM of ReactJS.
 VueJS provide the right tools for the right tasks on the web It takes the best from AngularJS and ReactJS.
+More info on [VueJS Official Site](http://vuejs.org/)

 # Features